 Schiaparelli's work lay the foundations for couture as we recognise it today, especially in terms of fashioning the mystique and brand about the fashion house.

 In response, I'll be talking to a series of guests about art as objects.
 I believe that we can learn a great deal from observing, unpacking and scrutinising works of art.
 My guests will be choosing the art object from which our conversations start, and we'll then move on towards talking about issues that embody the work, such as theories and materials.
-In the course of doing so, we'll bring in other objects, music, poetry, science and religion to show that creative cultures do not exist within a vacuumed space.
-Everything is a network that unravels itself as soon as we pull upon a thread, which is in this case, an object.
+In the course of doing so, we'll bring in other objects, music, poetry, science and religion to show that creative cultures do not exist within vacuums.
+Everything is a linked together in a web that unravels itself as soon as we pull upon a thread, which is in this case, an object.